dingo-actual/infini-transformer/readme.md

 ## Acknowledgments

-We would like to thank the researchers and developers whose work has inspired and contributed to the development of Infini-Transformer.
+We would like to thank the researchers and developers whose work has inspired and contributed to the development of Infini-Transformer and Mixture-of-Depths Transformer.

 Also, we'd like to give special thanks to all the contributors, collaborators and people who have given feedback.
 Your efforts have made what was a rough outline of an implementation into something actually usable.